Oh, if you could have been a fly in my house last night, as my husband and I discussed the ramifications of today’s verse.

 Okay, the non-negotiables:

 These are tough economic times.
-I hesitate to be too legalistic, saying that women should or should not work, adding rules that aren’t in God’s Word.
+I hesitate to be legalistic, saying that women should or should not work, adding rules that aren’t in Scripture.
 In my heart, I really feel that my place is in the home.
 But maybe I feel so strongly about that because I have six young children.
 Maybe in another season of my life, I would be perfectly able to work outside the home and still keep my priorities straight.
 I just can’t answer that… for me, or for you either.

 “These people come near to me with their mouth